Henry Moffat

-Henry Moffat (December 20, 1855 – March 25, 1926) was a physician in Yonkers, New York.
+Henry Moffat (December 20, 1855 – March 25, 1926) was a medical doctor in Yonkers, New York.
 Mark Twain was one of his clients.
 He caused the building of a tuberculosis hospital.
 He was a member of a draft board during World War I.

 Moffat also attended Princeton University, where he was a prominent football player.
 He kicked off the first Princeton–Yale game in 1873.
 He was also a golfer; a member of the "Apple Tree Gang" and St. Andrew's golf club.